 He is Owner of Dr Richard W Gilpin LLC, founded in 1981.

-The Legionella Testing Laboratory and Control of Biohazards Course director Richard Gilpin is President of Richard W. Gilpin, Ph.D.
-Limited, a Maryland Corporation founded in 1981 and incorporated in 1986.
-R. Gilpin, Limited consulting includes all aspects of biosafety, legionella testing, expert witness testimony, environmental microbiology, indoor air quality, laboratory and hospital safety, research compliance in the areas of recombinant and synthetic nucleic acids, human subjects, animal research, material transfer agreements, shipping certification, invention disclosures and research grant/contract reporting.
+Consulting includes all aspects of biosafety, legionella testing, expert witness testimony, environmental microbiology, indoor air quality, laboratory and hospital safety, select agents, pathogens, and research compliance in the areas of risk management, IBCs, animal research, material transfer agreements, and shipping.

-Richard W. Gilpin, Ph.D., RBP, CBSP is a research microbiologist with 35 years experience on the faculty at Johns Hopkins University, University of Maryland, and Medical College of Pennsylvania (Drexel).
+A research microbiologist with 35 years of professor-rank faculty experience at Johns Hopkins University, University of Maryland, and Medical College of Pennsylvania (Drexel University College of Medicine).

-Dr. Gilpin is a recognized expert on quantitative testing for legionella in warm water-containing mechanical equipment.
-He has presented and published numerous papers in the microbiology and biosafety field.
+He has presented and published over 60 papers in the microbiology and biosafety fields.

 Research Gate contains most of his 60 publications that have been read 8,200 times and cited 374 times.